 We are talking about the full set of features: a beautiful, large, 6.4" AMOLED display with Gorilla Glass 5 protection, the flagship Snapdragon 855 chip along with 6GB or 8GB RAM depending on the model you choose, and also a triple camera system with a main 48MP sensor, plus a 2X zoom telephoto lens and an ultra-wide shooter.

 Spice things up with a large, 4000mAh battery, fast charging, and a beautiful design, and you have plenty of reasons to consider the Mi 9T Pro, making it a top Chinese smartphone.

 If you want a quick and easy cheat to understand Xiaomi phones, just look at the names: if you have Mi, then you are talking about the company's more premium offerings, and if you have Redmi, then we are talking really affordable.
-And in the realm of affordable phones, the Redmi Note 8 Pro is king.
+And in the realm of affordable phones, the Redmi Note 8 Pro is king among the Chinese smartphones.

 Priced at around $250 at launch, this phone looks like a flagship, it's really hard to make the difference based on just looks.
 Under the hood, the phone is powered by a MediaTek G90T chip, and you might be scared to see the MediaTek name, but this chip seriously overdelivers for the price range and does well in both daily performance and heavy workloads like gaming.

 The camera is also not bad at all: you have a 64MP main shooter, an ultra-wide camera, a dedicated macro camera, and a depth sensor.

 Realme, an offshoot of Chinese smartphone superpower Oppo, has really taken the world by a storm recently, but while you may have heard about its "flagship killers", its affordable phones are nothing to frown at.